Summarizing Teaching Resources

 Teach students to summarize fiction and non-fiction texts with printable worksheets, graphic organizers, anchor charts, digital activities and more teaching resources created for your elementary classroom.

-Designed by teachers, for teachers, the resources in this collection are aligned with the Common Core curriculum and have undergone a careful review by a member of our expert teaching team to ensure they help students build foundational literacy skills.
+Designed by teachers, for teachers, the resources in this collection are aligned with both TEKS and Common Core curriculum standards.
+Each resource has undergone a careful review by a member of our expert teaching team to ensure they help students build foundational literacy skills.

 You'll find editable versions to easily differentiate your instruction for individual students, plus a variety of options to make lesson planning easier this school year so your students will be able to identify the main idea of a text, draw inferences, remember key details and more.

-New to teaching this portion of the English curriculum or just looking for fresh and engaging ways to teach students how to summarize?
+New to teaching this portion of the English curriculum or just looking for fresh and engaging ways to teach students how to summarize paragraphs and articles?
 Read on for a primer from our teacher team!

 Learning to identify the main idea and key details in a text helps young readers better understand what they have read and retain the information more effectively.